-In my editor I keep open every file (usually < 60) that I have interacted with when working on my current project (in this case, the backend for Code Insights.)
+In my editor I keep open every file (usually < 60) that I have interacted with when working on my current project.
 I do not ever open files that I am not constantly referencing, and if I need to do a one-off search I use a Sourcegraph browser tab.
 On the far left tab I have a single scratch doc with random notes.
 I use the VS Code search feature to jump between code I am working on, with tricks like

 ) GoMethod( to find Go methods.
 I have gopls (the Go langserver) disabled because I often find it taking too many resources and/or preventing me from saving Go files while it tries to run formatting operations.

 - Gruvbox dark mode

 - Hack font

 - Builtin Neovim LSP for code navigation/intel

 - Shortcuts to open my current location in GitHub/Sourcegraph